Atticus29/pcc_biology_212/syllabus.md

 - Campbell, Neil, and Jane Reece. **Biology** 11th ed.
 Benjamin/Cummings Publishing, Menlo Park, CA

-- We will also be using the MasteringBiology companion online as a component of your IHOP grade (see below).
-In addition to the required/assigned content, I strongly encourage you to take advantage of the myriad additional resources available in the online companion (e.g., practice problems).
-[Click here](https://docs.google.com/document/d/17yVWFe9zlXYtiq2JqQyJHAt_k1bVz5uFxi8Vl-Hjqe0/edit?usp=sharing) for instructions on setting up an account.
-The Course ID for this course is: **MBFISHER05546**.
-Please note that there is no 11th edition available for MasteringBiology, so we are using the 8th edition.
-If you have trouble accessing this from your 11th edition purchase, Pearson will be willing to give you access to the 8th edition if you get in touch with them.

-- Morgan, Judith and Eloise Carter 2011. **Investigating Biology Laboratory Manual**, 9th ed.
+- TODO Morgan, Judith and Eloise Carter 2011. **Investigating Biology Laboratory Manual**, 9th ed.
 Benjamin/Cummings Publishing, Menlo Park, CA

-- Access to a computer, printer, and the internet, including D2L course pages (the course and many assignments will largely be administered and/or managed via D2L).
-Several computer labs are available for students at all PCC campuses. (eg. library in Bldg 9, Student Learning Center, Bldg.
-7, and Resources centers, 1st floor Bldg.
-7).
+- Access to a computer and the internet, including D2L course pages (the course and many assignments will largely be administered and/or managed via D2L).

 #### Socrative

 - We will take advantage of a student response system called [Socrative](https://b.socrative.com/login/student/).
 The Room Name is **FISHER2070**.
 We will be using this tool to assess your (collective and personal) comprehension of topics in real time in the classroom.
 I'll be designing questions that I'll ask during lecture and lab and posting them to the room on Socrative.
 You'll be able to answer these questions from any browser or from the [ios or Android app](https://www.socrative.com/apps.html) downloaded onto your phone or tablet.
 If you can, please bring such a device to class every day. **If you are unable to do this, please let me know as soon as possible**.

+TODO Slack

 ### Strongly Recommended

-- Jump drive or cloud storage such as Google Drive
 - Calendar or day planner
 - Many students have found it very useful to keep a set of colored pencils or pens for various uses during lecture and lab class
 - _A Photographic Atlas for the Biology Laboratory_ Van de Graaf.
 2007.
 Morton Publishing, Englewood, Colorado.

 ### Optional
-- Plan to access to other high-quality educational and library resources including those recommended in class and/or posted at D2L.- Goggles and gloves are provided in the lab, but if you prefer to use your own, please bring these.
-Note that you will need to wear gloves during the dissections labs.
+- Plan to access to other high-quality educational and library resources including those recommended in class and/or posted at D2L.

 ---